This post may contain affiliate links. Please see my disclosure policy for details.

-Notably the main thing that draws people here, aside from the fact it’s on the foothills of the Himalayas, is that it provides lessons in Yoga and meditation.
+Notably, the main thing that draws people here, aside from the fact it’s on the foothills of the Himalayas, is that it provides lessons in Yoga and meditation.

 It’s a pilgrimage of the spirit and mind and some say it will change your life.
 You can get involved in many yoga retreats and intense courses if this is what you would like to do.

 I stayed at Yog Niketan by Sanskriti which is a hotel ‘ashram’ not far from Ram Jhula.
-Every morning, you could wake up to fantastic views of the mountains and Ganges river.
+Every morning, you could wake up to fantastic views of the mountains and the Ganges river.

 My friend and I, who are totally NOT yoga bunnies, decided we would try a yoga session here.
 It was complimentary each morning so we thought why not.